Table of Contents

 Seeking medical attention on time can save you from extending pain and suffering, invasive surgeries, and unwanted expenses.
 Many internal traumas may surface weeks or months later and might end up fatal and life-changing.

-- Check for injuries and seek medical attention.
+- Seek medical help right once, and make sure all of your injuries and pain levels are documented.
 The adrenaline rush may suppress the pain and you tend to feel that you are all right.
 Therefore, don’t be negligent.
 Moreover, your initial hospital records are valuable in your litigation.
+The defendants may project a delay in treatment or a lack of evidence of your injuries in the medical records to minimize your injuries.

 - Inform the police and narrate all that you know about the accident, and get the police report.

 - Remember not to apologize to the other party.
-Any kind of careless statements can be used against you to prove that you are guilty.
+Any kind of careless statement can be used against you to prove that you are guilty.

 - Collect the personal and insurance information of the defendants and contact information and statements of witnesses.
 Share your information too.

 - Get the help of bicycle accident attorneys to proceed with your claim as early as possible.
 The time limitation to file your personal injury claim varies depending on the state.
-The early you file the claim, the easy you can to recover the compensation.
+The earlier you file the claim, the easier it can be to recover the compensation.

 - Use padded shorts and gloves.